thekael99/project_2/README.md

 ## Project Overview

-Build a model to classifies disaster messages with webapp UI.
+In this project, I applied my data engineering skills to build a complete pipeline for data processing and model training for disaster text data classification.
+In addition, the project also provides a web interface for users to use conveniently.
 The dataset can be found [here](https://github.com/thekael99/project_2/tree/master/data).

 ML model pipeline can be found in [here](https://github.com/thekael99/project_2/tree/master/models).